-W’SUP: The student newspaper of Western Sydney University
+W’SUP: The student publication of Western Sydney University

 Elected student editors for 2017 are: